 As far as we try, it is impossible to describe in words what Tom Morello does with his guitar, it will be ridiculous so we will stop here and you will listen.

-The quartet of rage not only puts you in a rough or rhythmic groove, it just hits you mercilessly, and beats you non-stop, both physically through the sounds and also mentally through the lyrics.
+The Rage quartet not only puts you in a rough or rhythmic groove, it just hits you mercilessly, and beats you non-stop, both physically through the sounds and also mentally through the lyrics.